svetlyopet/local-k8s/README.md

 ```
 vagrant up
 ```

-Worker nodes are not automatically added to the cluster, so to connect them, login to the master node and get a join command with token:
+Connect to the master node and start testing
 ```
 vagrant ssh master
-kubeadm token create --print-join-command
 ```

-Then copy the output from the previous command and run it with sudo on the worker nodes.